How To Talk To Someone Who's Shy, Quiet, Or Less-Social

 Take the lead in the conversation, but don't overdo it

 But all this applies only to a point.
 If someone doesn't seem like they want to talk to you after a few minutes, or they're not contributing at all to the discussion, then give them their space and back off.
-No point in pulling teeth, or bombarding them with verbiage, for five minutes when the other person wishes you'd leave them alone.
+No point in pulling teeth, or bombarding them with verbiage, when the other person wishes you'd leave them alone.
 They may simply not feel like being chatty at the moment.

 Another problem is that if you take the lead too much you the other person may technically have a conversation with you, but they're not enjoying or contributing to it.
 Instead they feel like they're being railroaded along by your questions, which they're answering out of politeness.